ICHEC-learn/python-hpc/_episodes/05-cffi.md

 these lower level languages, and if you only work in a higher level language, and the utility you need is in a lower level language, then you have the tendency to get stuck, but there are a few things you can do, whether it be;

-- Porting some or all of the library to your language of choice**
+- Porting some or all of the library to your language of choice
 - Write an extension in C to that library to bridge the gap between the library and your language (in this case, Python)
 - Wrap the library in your preferred language’s foreign function interface.

 This is not just exclusive to Python, as there FFI libraries in languages like Ruby, Lisp, Perl etc, and FFI wrappers are generally easier to write and maintain then a C-extension and are more portable and usable.
-The FFI term itself refers to the ability for code written in one language, known as the host, in our case here being python to access and invoke functions from another guest language, in this case being C, but you can also use fortran, NumPy has a f2py library in there as well
+The FFI term itself refers to the ability for code written in one language, known as the host, in our case here being python to access and invoke functions from another guest language, in this case being C, but you can also use fortran, NumPy has a `f2py` library as part of its functionality.

 It sounds like a great solution, but just because you can do something, doesn’t always mean its the best idea, particularly if;